-16 After the publication of Senior Fresh examination results each year, all successful students are offered moderatorship places.
+- 14 After the publication of Senior Freshman examination results each year, all successful students are offered moderatorship places.
 Admission to each moderatorship may be limited by a quota established annually by reference to the teaching resources available to each school or department.
-To be qualified for a given moderatorship, students must have completed satisfactorily both Fresh years and must have read the stated prerequisite modules as set out in Table I for any moderatorship for which they wish to be considered.
-Students who have not completed the prerequisites for a given moderatorship may still be considered for that moderatorship if places are available.

-17 Advice on how to choose appropriate Fresh module combinations for the various moderatorships is given in the document 'Science TR071, Junior Fresh programme 2017-18' and on the science course website.
+To be qualified for a given moderatorship, students must have completed satisfactorily both Freshman years and must have read the stated prerequisite modules as set out in Table I for any moderatorship for which they wish to be considered.
+Students who have not completed the prerequisites for a given moderatorship may still be considered for that moderatorship if places are available. - 15 Advice on how to choose appropriate Freshman module combinations for the various moderatorships is given in the document 'Science TR071, Senior Freshman programme 2018-19'.